NSTA1/TrustPlan/Schedule.md

 ### (Trustee Replacement Protocol)

 ### 1. Purpose
-The purpose of this Clause is to preserve the structural integrity, long‑term compounding capacity, and dividend‑growth characteristics of the SDG20 Portfolio.
-The Trustees shall maintain a blended dividend‑growth rate (“Blended DG”) of not less than 9.5% per annum.
+To preserve the structural integrity and long‑term compounding capacity of the Portfolio by maintaining a blended dividend‑growth rate (“Blended DG”) of not less than 9.5% per annum.

 ### 2. Definitions

-2.1 “Dividend‑Growth Rate” (“DG”) means the compound annual growth rate of dividends per share over the preceding five (5) financial years.
+2.1 “Dividend‑Growth Rate” (“DG”) means the five‑year compound annual growth rate of dividends per share.

-2.2 “Blended DG” means the weighted average DG of all holdings in the Portfolio.
+2.2 “Blended DG” means the weighted average DG of all holdings.

 2.3 “Structural Failure” means the occurrence of two (2) or more criteria in Section 3.

 2.4 “Temporary Variance” means any short‑term fluctuation not meeting Structural Failure.

 ### 3. Structural Failure Criteria
-A holding shall be deemed to have suffered Structural Failure if two (2) or more of the following criteria are met:

 3.1 **DG Underperformance**
 (a) Five‑year DG below six percent (6%); and